The Story of Surprize Balls®

-TOPS Malibu wishes to bring people together through the art of surprise and the sharing of wonderment.
-We design games and activities that encourage spontaneity, intuition and interaction- providing great memories for all...and that's what a Surprize Ball offers!
+TOPS Malibu believes in bringing people together through the art of surprise and the sharing of wonderment.
+We design games & activities that encourage spontaneity, intuition, and interaction - providing great memories for all ...and that's what a Surprize Ball offers!

 Early History of Surprise Balls:

-The earliest evidence of Surprise Balls were found in the Native American culture.
-Traditionally, it was a common practice to tell the history of one’s life with a unique ball made of twigs, grass, string, etc. The first layer represented birth and for each event in life, another layer and memento was added.
-The Surprise Ball of the Native American’s culture represents a person’s entire life.
+The earliest evidence of Surprise Balls was found in Native American culture.
+Traditionally, it was a common practice to tell the history of one's life with a unique Ball of twigs, grass, string, etc. where the first layer represented birth and for significant events in life, another layer and memento was added.
+Surprise Balls in Native American culture represented a person's entire life.

-And then the trend stopped as trends tend to do.
-There were a few Surprise Balls that were made in Japan .
-Many of them had a hard plastic ball in the center filled with toys.
-They lacked the colorful fun layers filled with the wonderful original surprises.
+Eventually, the trend stopped as trends tend to do.
+There were a few Surprise Balls made in Japan.
+Many of these had a hard plastic Ball in the center filled with toys without the colorful fun paper layers.

-Judy Walker of TOPS Malibu brings back the Surprise Ball:
+Judy Walker of TOPS Malibu Brings the Surprise Balls Back!